danielshorten/k9t9/README.md

 ### Philosophy & Limitations
 This IME was initially designed to replace an inferior predictive text engine on a basic Android feature phone.
-This phone (and I'm assuming others like it) do not run the Google Play store or services, and doesn't even support a UI for selecting a different IME, even if it were installed.
+This phone (and I'm assuming others like it) does not run the Google Play store or services, and doesn't even support a UI for selecting a different IME, even if it were installed.

 For this reason, I don't have plans to publish this app to the Google Play store.
 It is intended